Snõõper: the devotedly silly band reminding punks how to have fun

 Check out any internet footage of Snõõper performing, and you’ll probably be struck with a sense that this is the most fun anyone has ever had at a punk gig.
 The Nashville quintet (vocalist Blair Tramel, guitarists Connor Cummins and Ian Teeple, bassist Happy Haugen and drummer Cam Sarrett) bring papier-mâché puppets and props to all of their gigs; their mascot is a giant bug puppet whom a willing participant will wear as a backpack to go roaming around the crowd.

 The tracks they play from their recent debut album, July’s ‘Super Snõõper’, are scuzzy, wild-eyed tunes about disparate topics like bedbugs, lifting weights, and the indignities of spy school.
-The whole band dresses in matching tracksuits onstage; Cummins blows on a whistle like an unhinged PE teacher.
+The whole band dons matching tracksuits onstage; Cummins blows on a whistle like an unhinged PE teacher.
 In a genre that can be more than a little guilty of taking itself too seriously, Snõõper are devotedly silly.

 “So many times I’ve gone to see shows and almost had a panic attack of feeling like I’m not punk enough to be at the punk show,” Tramel says, sitting side-by-side on a 6am Nashville time pre-work Zoom call with Cummins – he’s the project’s lead songwriter as well as her partner.
-An early education teacher by day, Cummins’ preferred form of self-expression is papier-mâché; at one point during out call, she pans her laptop screen around to show us the giant cardboard puppet heads taking up her living room.
+An early education teacher by day, Cummins’ preferred form of self-expression is papier-mâché; at one point during our call, she pans her laptop screen around to show us the giant cardboard puppet heads taking up her living room.
 And it turns out, working with kids isn’t so different to trying to get a room of dudes with Black Flag tattoos to lighten up.

 “I think we’re teaching these tough punk guys how to have fun again,” she beams.
 “When someone is rocking with the puppet at the show, and they’re in a studded leather jacket, I’m like, ‘How did this happen?’
 There’s something really magical about that.
 I’ll look from onstage and I’m like, it’s working!’”